-- Establish a high-quality parkland space that is in keeping with the historical era of Dalguise House. - Retention and enhancement of existing historical features such as the tree lined avenue approach to Dalguise House, the house lodges, stable buildings and the walled garden. - Retention of high-quality mature trees, and increased tree planting - Maximise views towards the protected coastline and views towards the historical Dalguise House - Create a predominantly public landscape with open space for locals and visitors to enjoy with greater permeability and accessibility to the wider townscape. - Facilitate pedestrian/cycle links with the wider neighbourhood. - Introduce environmental elements that residents and visitors can interact with and learn from. - Increase biodiversity and management of the site. - Introduce SUDS in a way that benefits amenity - Minimal intervention is being sought with manicured areas only where it would be in keeping from a historical perspective.
+- Establish a high-quality parkland space that is in keeping with the historical era of Dalguise House. - Retention and enhancement of existing historical features such as the tree lined avenue approach to Dalguise House, the house lodges, stable buildings and the walled garden. - Retention of high-quality mature trees, and increased tree planting - Maximise views from the scheme towards the coastline and views within the central open space and walled garden towards the historical Dalguise House - Create a predominantly public landscape with open space for locals and visitors to enjoy with greater permeability and accessibility to the wider townscape. - Facilitate pedestrian/cycle links with the wider neighbourhood. - Introduce environmental elements that residents and visitors can interact with and learn from. - Increase biodiversity and management of the site. - Introduce SUDS in a way that benefits amenity. - Minimal intervention is being sought with manicured areas only where it would be in keeping from a historical perspective.